julianaklulo/word-counter/README.md

 The application will be available at **http://127.0.0.1:8000**.

-An interative auto-generated documentation provided by FastAPI will be availabe at **http://127.0.0.1:8000/docs**.
+An interative auto-generated documentation provided by FastAPI will be available at **http://127.0.0.1:8000/docs**.

 ### Testing Instructions